 The No-Mad Lunatic |

-The saga of the young big cats, used here as an allegory, deals with one of the main problems facing young humans: Never getting the chance to be nomad lions.
+The saga of the young big cats, used here as an allegory, deals with one of the main problems facing many young humans: Never getting the chance to be nomad lions.
 They leave the pride ― the family home ― only to get married and to start a family of their own without exploring unknown territories or experiencing true independence.

 Other parenting articles are The Parents Dilemma, Dear Single Parents, Do Parents Know Best When it Comes to Our Life Choices?.
 So much for someone who isn’t a parent, huh.
 Ha.